nodesphere/website/src/content/about.md

 On top of this core engine, rest a rich ecosystem of open source adapters, allowing us to pull data from the API's of our most common collaboration tools.

-Nodesphere is backed by permanent content addressable file systems like get gamma camera store, and interplanetary file system.
+Nodesphere is backed by permanent content addressable file systems like Camlistore, and interplanetary file system.

 ## Open Graph